MaciekLeks/bebok/README.md

 In Silesian language, a creature from their demonology.

 # About Bebok
-- Borok is a basic version of an x64 operating system, crafted in Zig using the capabilities of the Limine bootloader.
+- Bebok is a basic version of an x64 operating system, crafted in Zig using the capabilities of the Limine bootloader.

 # Current features include:
 - All Limine features